NuGet/NuGet.Client/docs/feature-guide.md

 As the design evolves, ensure you expand the audience as necessary.
 Review it with the NuGet team first, then with partners and customers as necessary.

 When a design is finalized, it is merged in the Home repo.

+## Threat modeling

+Threat modeling is a process conducted during the design phase for a feature or design change request (DCR) to ensure that potential security threats have been considered.
+It involves analyzing use cases, creating a data flow diagram that includes assets, flows, and trust boundaries, and identifying threats and their mitigations.
+This exercise is crucial for maintaining customer trust.
+The engineering team performs this process internally and stores all artifacts in the NuGet team's SharePoint.
+Please follow DevDiv guidance on the threat modeling process.

 ### Implementation